codefresh-io/cap-docs.codefresh.io/_docs/runtime/hosted-runtime.md

 > The Git Sources and the Managed Clusters are empty as they will be set up in the next steps.

-If you navigate to **Runtimes > List View**, the Cluster/Namespace column displays Codefresh, and the Module column displays CD Ops, indicating a hosted runtime.
+If you navigate to **Runtimes > List View**, you can identify the hosted runtime through the Type column (Hosted ), the Cluster/Namespace column (Codefresh), and the Module column (CD Ops).

 {% include
 image.html